Ajahni1016/Visual-Novel-Demo/README.md

 ![officeProcess](https://user-images.githubusercontent.com/42648282/119732167-da55a980-be45-11eb-810b-9d4a647148ff.png)

 <p align="center">
-I have completed 10 out of 21 backgrounds so far.
-[View them here!](Backgrounds.md)
+I have completed 10 out of 21 backgrounds so far. <a href="Backgrounds.md">View them here!</a>
 </p>

 ## Sprites
 The character artwork has not been completed yet, so a friend of mine put together some sketches for me to use as temporary sprites.